-This year will mark the Ramona Rodeos’ 40th year anniversary.
+This year will mark the Ramona Rodeos’ 42nd show.
 We are proud to offer a TOP NOTCH PRCA rodeo with some of the greatest cowboys around.
 Our event boasts the Professional attitude with the BEST hometown hospitality you will find at a rodeo.
 All proceeds generated from our rodeo go right back into our BEAUTIFUL non-profit Rodeo Park.
 We look forward to opening our gates to you and your family and friends to enjoy our BEAUTIFUL community and our FANTASTIC hometown Rodeo experience.

 Rider grew up as a 5th generation cowboy he was competing in Youth and Little Britches rodeos as far back as anyone can remember.
 He won his first buckle when he was just 5 years old.

 He was given a Will Rodgers trick roping kit for Christmas when he was nine.
 Rider would push the living room furniture back and watch instructional videos over and over until he mastered each trick.
 He started performing locally that next summer.
 He than began performing in professional rodeos by the time he was eleven.

 Rider continues to practice the cowboy skills of trick roping, gun spinning, and whip-cracking daily.

 In the early days of rodeo was held as a competition at the many of the largest rodeos in the nation.
 Rider competes at the international competitions in trick roping and gun spinning.